alaa-mekibes/Four-card-feature-section-frontend-mentor/README.md

 ### Useful resources

-- [px to rem & rpx & vw (cssrem)](https://marketplace.visualstudio.com/items?itemName=cipchk.cssrem) - This helped me for converting px to rem by Moving the cursor to `npx`, press `Alt + z` to convert rem
+- [px to rem & rpx & vw (cssrem)](https://marketplace.visualstudio.com/items?itemName=cipchk.cssrem) - This helped me for converting px to rem by Moving the cursor to `px` value, press `Alt + z` to convert rem

 ## Author